 Making friends across Salford works best when you keep plans convenient.
 A short meet around Salford Quays, a walk by the water near MediaCityUK, or a calm catch‑up along Chapel Street keeps it comfortable.
 Keep the first meet time‑boxed and public, then follow up soon if you click.
 Repeat meet‑ups are what build familiarity — and that’s what turns a first chat into a proper friendship.

-Whether you have just moved to Salford or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Salford, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: